TotallyNotRobots/snoonet-znc-modules/README.md

 ---

-## CheckMod
+## CheckConfig

-Checks that a module is loaded for all users or a network for all users.
+Checks that various options are configured for all users.

 ### Usage

+`/msg *checkconfig <network>` will output all users who do not have the specified network configured

-`/msg *checkmod checkusermod <module>` will output `*controlpanel LoadModule` command for all users who do not have the module enabled
+`/msg *checkconfig checkusermod <module>` will output `*controlpanel LoadModule` command for all users who do not have the module enabled

-`/msg *checkmod checknetmod <module> <network>` will output `*controlpanel LoadNetModule` for all users who do not have the module enabled on the specified network
+`/msg *checkconfig checknetmod <module> <network>` will output `*controlpanel LoadNetModule` for all users who do not have the module enabled on the specified network

----

-## CheckNetwork

-Checks that a network is configured for all users.

-### Usage

-`/msg *checknetwork <module>` will output all users who do not have the specified network configured

 ---